-Problem Possible Cause and Recommended Action Po wer Supply Power does not turn on.
-The battery may not be loaded correctly (page 13).
-The battery may be dead.
+Problem Possible Cause and Recommended Action Po Power Supply Power does not turn on.
+1)The battery may not be loaded correctly (page 13).
+2)The battery may be dead.
 Charge the battery (page 14).
 If the battery goes dead soon after being charged, it means the battery has reached the end of its life and needs to be replaced.
-Purchase a separately available CASIO NP-80 rechargeable lithium ion battery.
+Purchase a separately available CASIO NP-120 rechargeable lithium ion battery.
 The camera suddenly powers down.
-Auto Power Off may have activated (page 102).
+1)Auto Power Off may have activated (page 100).
 Turn power back on.
-The battery may be dead.
+2)The battery may be dead.
 Charge the battery (page 14).
-The camera's protection function may have activated because camera temperature is too high.
+3)The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
 Power will not turn off.
 Nothing happens when a button is pressed.
 Remove the battery from the camera and then reload it.
-Ima age Recording Image is not recorded when the shutter button is pressed.
-1)If the camera is in the PLAY mode, press [] (REC) to enter the REC mode.
+Ch arging The back lamp does not light red and the battery won't charge.
+1)Unplug the USB cable from the camera and then plug it back in again.
+2)Remove the battery from the camera and then reload it (page 14). lma age Recording Image is not recorded when the shutter button is pressed.
+1)If the camera is in the PLAY mode, press [(REC) to enter the REC mode.
 2)If the flash is charging, wait until the charge operation finishes.
 3)If the message "Memory Full" appears, transfer images to your computer, delete images you no longer need, or use a different memory card.
 Auto Focus does not focus properly.
-If the lens is dirty, clean it off.
-The subject may not be in the center of the focus frame when you compose the image.
-The subject you are shooting may not be a type that is compatible with Auto Focus (page 30).
+1) If the lens is dirty, clean it off.
+2) The subject may not be in the center of the focus frame when you compose the image.
+3) The subject you are shooting may not be a type that is compatible with Auto Focus (page 30).
 Use manual focus (page 53).
-You may be moving the camera when shooting.
+4) You may be moving the camera when shooting.
 Try shooting with Anti Shake or use a tripod.
-You may be pressing the shutter button all the way without waiting for Auto Focus.
+5) You may be pressing the shutter button all the way without waiting for Auto Focus.
 Half-press the shutter button and allow enough time for Auto Focus to focus.